MeltwaterArchive/storyplayer/modules/graphite/expectsGraphite.md

 _expectsGraphite()_ allows you to test the data in Graphite.

-The source code for these actions can be found in the class _DataSift\Storyplayer\GraphiteExpects_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\ExpectsGraphite_.

 ## Behaviour And Return Codes